-The University Student Group program is administered by the Office of the Provost, with the Harvard Graduate Council assisting in the allocation of funds.
+The University -Wide Student Group (USG) program is administered by the Harvard Graduate Council on behalf of the Office of the Provost.
 Visit the program website here for more information (http://usg.harvard.edu) or contact Marshall Page.
 The annual deadline for applications/renewal requests is Monday, October 17.

 University Student Group Program